 When the air horn to sounded play is suspended.
 All players are required to immediately mark the position of their ball if possible (it is suggested a golf tee be used) and seek the nearest shelter from the threatening conditions.
 Players using a pull cart must agree that in the event of a course evacuation they could be asked to remove their bag from the cart and that the cart will be left on the course.
 The cart may be retrieved by the player once it is safe to do so.

 Parents/guardians that have rented golf carts are requested to assist in transporting players to the designated covered areas.
-JGA Directors will survey the course to ensure all players have been transported to designated covered areas.
+The JGA Board of Directors will survey the course to ensure all players have been transported to designated covered areas.

 Once play has been suspended, ALL PLAYERS AND SPECTATORS ARE TO REMAIN INSIDE THE SHELTERED AREAS.
 UNDER NO CIRCUMSTANCES ARE PLAYERS TO USE ANY OF THE PRACTICE FACILITIES (DRIVING RANGE OR PUTTING GREEN).

 Violation of this rule will result in immediate disqualification.
-A member of the JGA Board will provide updates on the half-hour and hour from the scoring table until play can be resumed or the event is canceled.
+A member of the JGA Board will provide updates on the half hour and hour from the scoring table until play can be resumed or the event is cancelled.

 A JGA Director will email/text periodic updates to players/parents via Bluegolf (approximately every 30 minutes).